katelynperry/HistoryofVideoGames.github.io/README.md

    <h1> The Rise of Games in the East (1985-1995) </h1>
         <p>1.
 In 1985 the Nintendo Entertainment System NES revives the video game industry and begins the start of video games again.</p>
         <p>2.
 In 1987 game developer Miyamoto creates the first Legend of Zelda game and he also won the video games license for Dungeons and Dragons.</p>
-        <p>  In 1990 the very popular “Solitaire” card game is put on a computer and it starts popularizing computer gaming.</p>
+        <p>3.
+In 1990 the very popular “Solitaire” card game is put on a computer and it starts popularizing computer gaming.</p>
 <div id="introduction">
    <h1> Tech Company Takeover (1995-2010) </h1>
       <p> 1.
 In 1995 Sega released its Saturn system, the first 32 bit console that played on a CD like cartridge.
 The following year Nintendo launched its Nintendo 64 console.</p>